How to Fix M.2 SSD Not Detected in Windows 10 - 11 Ways

 Qiling Disk Master Professional can provide you professional system cloning service and support Windows 11/10/8.1/8/7/Vista/XP and other system versions.
 That is, with just a few clicks, you can clone all data from the source system partition containing the OS, software, and applications to the new M.2 SSD.
 This saves the time of reinstalling the Windows system and also preserves the original data of the system partition.
 Here are the detailed steps of system cloning, but before that, you need to do the following preparations.

-◐ The software uses Intelligent Clone by default, which means you need to check the two disk storage spaces involved in system cloning.
-Make sure the destination disk is greater than or equal to the used space of the source disk, otherwise cloning may fail.
+◐ The software uses Intelligent Clone by default, which requires checking the storage spaces involved in system cloning.
+Ensure the destination disk is larger than or equal to the used space of the source disk to avoid cloning failures.

 ◐ Download and install Qiling Disk Master Professional 30-day trial version.

-Note✍: Please note that System Clone can only be demonstrated in the trial version, and cannot be performed.
-If you're satisfied after the demo, upgrade to the pro version before cloning the system.
+Note✍: System Clone can only be demonstrated in the trial version and cannot be performed.
+If satisfied, upgrade to the pro version before cloning the system.

-1. In the destination partition interface, select the target disk for system migration (newly installed M.2 SSD) and tap Next.
+- In the destination partition interface, select the target disk for system migration, which is the newly installed M.2 SSD, and click "Next".

-1. Since the selected target disk is an M.2 SSD, it is recommended to check the SSD Alignment checkbox and tap the Proceed button in the bottom right corner after previewing the operation.
+- It is recommended to check the SSD Alignment checkbox and tap the Proceed button after previewing the operation on the target M.2 SSD disk.

-1. After the system clone is complete, change the boot order in the BIOS to ensure that the computer will boot successfully in the new M.2 SSD.
+- After the system clone is complete, change the boot order in the BIOS to ensure the computer will boot successfully from the new M.2 SSD.

 Summary